sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/04-forms/03-form-validation/README.md

 </form>
 ```

-> You can also return data from an action _without_ wrapping it in `invalid` — for example to show a 'Success!' message when data was saved — and it will be available via the `form` prop.
+> You can also return data from an action _without_ wrapping it in `fail` — for example to show a 'Success!' message when data was saved — and it will be available via the `form` prop.